Get

 Siamese Cat

 The Siamese is perhaps best known for their stunning looks.
 They typically have bright blue eyes and a long, sleek body.
-They have black or brown ears and look like they are wearing a brown, black, or gray mask.
+They have black or brown ears and look like they are wearing a seal, chocolate, blue, or lilac colorpoint mask.

 This cat breed is intelligent and graceful.
-They are typically more reserved cats, wearing stern expressions as they regard the outside world from their perch of choice.
+They are typically confident and socially engaged cats, often appearing expressive as they observe the world from elevated perches.

 Siamese cats are the haughty, elegant members of a party, always expressing their opinions loudly.
 They are fond of their humans and follow them and monitor their actions.
 If you need a constant companion who will “talk” back to you around the house, the Siamese will make an excellent cat for you.